 Parameter Description Static MAC Settings MAC Address Enter the MAC address of a computer or device that you want to add to the MAC address table.
-Valid format is hh:hh:hh:hh:hh.
+Valid format is hh:hh:hh:hh.
 VLAN ID Enter the VLAN ID to apply to the computer or device.
 Port Enter the port number to which the computer or device is connected.
 Apply Click Apply to take effect the settings.
-Refresh Click Refresh to begin configuring this screen afresh.
-Static MAC Table MAC Address This field displays the MAC address of a manually entered MAC address entry.
+Refresh Click this to update the information in the MAC table.
+Static MAC Tal ble MAC Address This field displays the MAC address of a manually entered MAC address entry.
 VLAN ID This field displays the VID of a manually entered MAC address entry.
 Port This field displays the port number of a manually entered MAC address entry.
-The MAC address with port CPU means the Switch's MAC addresses itself.
+The MAC address with port CPU means the Switch's MAC address itself.
 Action Click Delete to remove this manually entered MAC address entry from the MAC address table.
 You cannot delete the Switch's MAC address from the static MAC address table.